 Tax Forms and Important Dates

-On February 15, Raymond James will begin sending 1099 forms to clients with investment assets in taxable (non-retirement) accounts.
-Due to delays caused by specific holdings and other complexities, some 1099s may not be sent until the end of March.
+On February 15, Raymond James began sending 1099 forms to clients with investment assets in taxable (non-retirement) accounts.
+Due to delays caused by specific holdings and other complexities, some finalized 1099s may not be sent before the end of March.

-Unfortunately, 1099 delays and amended 1099s are an inconvenient reality for some investors.
-The potential for delays and amendments is the reason we urge you to wait until April to finalize your tax filing or file for an extension.
+Unfortunately, 1099 delays and amended 1099s are an inconvenient reality that we must remind clients about each year.
+Because of the potential for delays and amendments, we urge you to wait until April to complete your tax filing or file for an extension.
 This doesn’t mean that you can’t get started with your tax preparer, but only that the actual filing should be put off to avoid the potential hassle and extra expense of processing and filing an amended return.

-A timeline for the delivery of various tax documents and instructions for importing and exporting tax reporting data are available on the Raymond James Tax Year 2017 Resources page.
+You can find a timeline for the delivery of various tax documents and instructions for importing and exporting tax reporting data on the Raymond James Tax Year 2018 Resources page.

-You can choose to receive your tax documents online through Investor Access.
-If you’re already using Investor Access, go to the Account Services screen to choose paperless delivery of your tax reports and other documents.
-You can click here to enroll in Investor Access.
+You might prefer to obtain your tax documents online through Client Access.
+If you’re already using Client Access, go to your Account Services screen to choose paperless delivery of your tax reports and other documents.
+You can click here to enroll in Client Access.

 With the online delivery option, your Raymond James tax documents are securely stored and easy to find and print.
 You should receive an email each time a new document is available.